This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a very large pan over medium heat, melt 1 T of the butter.
-Add the whisked egg and cook to a slightly underdone scramble.
+• Cook scrambled egg: Heat a very large pan, wok, or griddle (like a Blackstone) over medium heat.
+When the cooking surface is hot, melt 1 T of the butter.
+Add the whisked 2 eggs and cook to a slightly underdone scramble.
 Transfer to a plate.

-• Increase heat under pan to medium high and melt another 1 T of butter.
-Add the tenderloin pieces, stirring only occasionally in order to get them to brown.
+• Brown meat: Increase heat under pan to medium high and melt another 1 T of butter.
+Add the pork tenderloin pieces, stirring only occasionally in order to get them to brown.
 Once mostly cooked, add the garlic, stir, and cook for a few more minutes.
 Transfer to a large plate.

-• Add another 1 T of butter to the pan.
-Saute the carrots, onion, and peas until slightly golden brown, stirring only occasionally.
+• Cook Vegetables: Add another 1 T of butter to the pan.
+Saute the carrots, onion, and 1/2 cup peas until slightly golden brown, stirring only occasionally.
 When done, transfer to the plate with the meat.

-• Add the remaining 2 T of butter to the pan.
-Add the cold rice and spread to an even layer.
+• Combine: Add the remaining 2 T of butter to the pan.
+Add the cold cooked rice and spread to an even layer.
 Allow to cook for a couple minutes before stirring to get the bottom layer to crisp up a bit.
 Then give it a good stir to heat through.
-Add meat and veggies back to the pan (along with any juices on the plate).
+Add the cooked meat and veggies back to the pan (along with any juices on the plate).
 Stir to combine to heat through.
-Add scrambled egg, green onions, soy sauce, sesame oil, and sesame seeds.
+Add scrambled egg, 1/4 cup green onions, 3 tablespoons soy sauce, 1 teaspoon toasted sesame oil, and 1 teaspoon sesame seeds.
 Stir to combine.
 Add salt and pepper and additional soy sauce and/or sesame oil, if needed.

 • Serve warm.